Yoán Moncada homers as Chicago White Sox beat Oakland Athletics 6-2 a day after shooting

 TRAINER'S ROOM

-Athletics: RHP Luis Medina (blister) is on track for a full bullpen after he threw Friday without a bandage, manager Mark Kotsay said.
+Athletics: RHP Luis Medina (blister) is on track for a full bullpen after he threw Friday without a bandage, Kotsay said.

 UP NEXT